Inverness

 Logging was a booming business in central Florida, and the Tompkinsville sawmill attracted many settlers with the promise of jobs.
 By the late 1800's, the town had a reported population of about 250 people.
 In addition to the original area homesteaded by Tompkins, many additional land purchases were made which expanded the town's boundaries.

 In 1887, Citrus County was created when the huge area of Hernando County was split into Citrus, Hernando, and Pasco Counties.
 With the creation of the new Citrus County, a county seat had to be chosen.
-And after a heated battle between supporters of Mannfield and Tompkinsville, the town of Tompkinsville finally won out and was chosen as the county seat in 1891.
+The town of Mannfield was promoted as a likely candidate since it was also a thriving sawmill town – and was located at almost the exact center of the newly formed Citrus County.
+It was chosen as the temporary county seat.
+But in a county election, Tompkinsville received the most votes to be the new seat of government for Citrus County starting in 1891.
+The choice was affirmed in 1893 when a railroad was built – bypassing Mannfield and going through Tompkinsville instead.

-Sometime in the 1890's, a Jacksonville company agreed to purchase the town and build a new courthouse as part of the bargain.
-Subsequently, the name was changed to Inverness.
-Legend has it that a prominent member of the firm that purchased the town was a Scottsman, and the view over the numerous lakes to the east reminded him of his hometown, Inverness, Scotland.
+Sometime in the 1890's, a Jacksonville company agreed to purchase the town of Tompkinsville and build a new courthouse as part of the bargain.
+Subsequently, the town name was changed to Inverness.
+Legend has it that a prominent member of the firm that purchased the town was a Scotsman, and the view over the numerous lakes to the east reminded him of his hometown, Inverness, Scotland.

 Inverness is also home to a variety of annual festivals.
 In keeping with its UK rooted name, the city hosts one of the largest St. Patrick's day celebrations in Florida, including a parade and street party.
-The Cooter Festival is a three-day music festival held the last weekend in October.
-In November the Inverness Grand Prix & Motorsports Festival is a sanctioned kart race through the downtown streets.
-Click the Visitor's Bureau link below for more details on events.Activities & Facilities
+The Cootertober Festival is a month long celebration held at various locations downtown during October.

 Hotel or B&BRestaurantMuseum or Visitor CenterPlaygroundPicnic shelterDogs allowedDog parkShort hiking trailsLong hiking trailsPaved bike trailsMountain bike trailsSwimmingFishing